AndrewVreeland/asteroids/README.md

 Windows Users:
 1. Extract all files
-2. Double-click YourGameName.exe to play
+2. Double-click spaceshooter.exe to play

 Linux Users:
 1. Extract all files